Assyro AI

 Strategic Note: Products can receive both fast track and breakthrough therapy designations simultaneously.
 Many sponsors first obtain fast track designation and later apply for breakthrough therapy if clinical data demonstrate substantial improvement.

-Fast Track Designation Trends
+Fast Track Designation Tracking

 All FDA Expedited Programs Compared